 Once they deplete, it takes just three minutes of throwing them in the case to enjoy one hour of listening.
 Said charging case provides just one extra charge cycle, which isn’t great but is the sacrifice we make when getting such a compact case.
 The charging case is Qi-certified, meaning there are more ways to wirelessly charge than Wireless PowerShare atop a Samsung Galaxy S20 or S10 phone.

 How do the Samsung Galaxy Buds Plus sound?

 Just as before, the Samsung Galaxy Buds Plus are tuned by AKG, this time to have a slight elevation in bass response.
 This is great for listeners who enjoy popular genres of music like pop, hip-hop, and so on as it adds a greater sense of impact with every kick drum.
 Highs and mids hardly receive any amplification, which means instrumentally busy songs may seem like they’re lacking detail.
 That’s not the fault of the audio file, rather of how louder bass notes are bound to mask quieter, high-pitched notes.

 Isolation is good, thanks to the spare ear and wing tips provided by Samsung.
-We were able to get a more cogent seal with our testing mechanism, yielding better results than with the original Galaxy Buds.
 If you can hear what’s going on around you with the default ear tips, take a few seconds to swap them out for the small or large size: finding the right fit will greatly improve clarity and audio quality.

 Lows, mids, and highs